-The return of college football is just a measly three weeks away.
+The return of college football is just a few days away.
 The Mountain State is already gearing up as West Virginia University Mountaineers are preparing for their opening game against FCS foe James Madison.

 After almost a year away from football, Morgantown and Milan Puskar Stadium will be louder than ever to welcome back its home team.
 WVU football has a deep tradition in the state and WVU is unquestionably its favorite team.

 The Gold and Blue head into the 2019 campaign with some unfinished business to take care of.
 They had a decent season a year ago but finished with three consecutive losses.

 New head coach Neal Brown has a lot to overcome in his first year.
 The team had several moving parts this offseason, including at quarterback where it saw Will Grier take his talents to the NFL.

 The Mountaineers absolutely have the players to compete at a high level this year, but with a difficult Big 12 schedule in place, it’s tough to determine how well they’ll actually perform.